DR Congo President To Be Sworn In For New Term Before Huge Crowd - UrduPoint

 Since mid-December troops from the 10-nation Southern African Development Community (SADC) have been discreetly arriving in the DRC.

-They are taking over from an East African peacekeeping force whose mandate was ended by the DRC government, who alleged it colluded with the rebels instead of fighting them.
+They are taking over from an East African peacekeeping force whose mandate was ended by the DRC government, which alleged it colluded with the rebels instead of fighting them.

-A senior army officer said on Tuesday that Kinshasa was counting on them to help it regain ground from the M23 militia, which has conquered swathes of territory in the east since taking up arms again in 2021.
+A senior army officer said on Tuesday that Kinshasa was counting on them to help re-capture ground from the M23 militia, which has conquered swathes of territory in the east since taking up arms again in 2021.

 Recent Stories